tazayun-ai/A-many-objective-NSGA-III-framework-for-mitigating-the-nutritional-risks-of-calorie-restriction/README.md

 The method treats the side effects of a calorie deficit (lean-muscle loss, hair thinning, low mood, persistent hunger) as explicit objectives and optimises a full day's intake with NSGA-III over a pool of real USDA foods.

 Contents
-opt125.py — the full pipeline: data prep, objective/constraint model, NSGA-III search, plan selection, evaluation, and the client plan document foods_no_zero_energy.csv — merged, cleaned food-composition table (7,964 foods) README — this file
+opt125.py: the full pipeline: data prep, objective and constraint model, NSGA-III search, plan selection, evaluation, and the client plan document foods_no_zero_energy.csv: merged, cleaned food-composition table (7,964 foods)
+README: this file
 Requirements

 Python 3.10+ and: